Sunday, July 4, 12021 HE

 And again, here is the view northwesterly after I drifted a bit further away from Bowyer Island.
 You can now see some of Anvil Island behind the tip of Bowyer Island.
 Mount Wrottesley is in the background rising over Anvil Island.
 Gambier Island can be seen on the left of the image.

-The BC Ferries website has a ferry tracking webpage that you can see vessels in real-time.
+The BC Ferries website has a ferry tracking webpage where you can see vessels in real-time.
 I checked both the schedule and the real-time tracker for the Langdale ferry route.
 It was just after 06:15.
 The 06:20 ferry would be passing through soon en route to Horseshoe Bay.
 I considered trying to make it through to Finisterre Island before the ferry but figured it would be best to wait.
 I checked Google Maps to confirm my location to the ferry line.
 It looked like I had a lot of room.

 I decided to paddle northwestward toward Gambier Island while waiting for the ferry to pass by.
 Then I could turn and cross toward Bowen Island.
 You can see the ferry off in the distance at the Langdale Terminal in the image below.